dzanardo/blabla/README.md

 ### Some recommendations

-- tests must be in scripts folder
+- tests files must be in scripts folder
 - class name must start 'Test'

 ### Hands on